Embeddings Explained: The Hidden Technology Powering Every AI App

 When a neural network embeds a piece of text, it maps that text to a point in a high-dimensional space.
 Imagine a 2D scatter plot where related words cluster together: "king," "queen," "prince," and "princess" all clump in one region; "apple," "banana," and "mango" cluster in another.
 Now extend that to 1,536 dimensions instead of 2.
 That is an embedding space.

-Each dimension in the vector captures some learned feature — not a human-labeled feature like "noun" or "positive sentiment," but a latent feature that the model discovered during training.
+Each dimension in the vector captures some learned feature.
+Not a human-labeled feature like "noun" or "positive sentiment," but a latent feature the model discovered during training.
 No one told the model what dimension 742 should mean.
 It figured out on its own that certain patterns in language co-occur, and it encoded those patterns into numerical structure.

 Cosine Similarity